a Rare & Unique Silver Dilution

 Since the silver gene is so rare, we had to start our program using horses with some blood that is non-traditional for warmblood breeding.
 However, we feel it is very important that this non-traditional blood be quality & graded through the warmblood inspection system & judges so we have a quality foundation for silver warmbloods & sport horses to build from.

-Our mares have been presented for grading and approved by ISR/Oldenburg N.A.
+The mare descending from this bloodline have been presented for grading and approved by ISR/Oldenburg N.A.

 In 2012 she had her 1st warmblood/sport horse foal, Sachi, who was an ISR/OLD Premium Awarded Filly & the Site Champion!